 On one hand, are the cost-saving benefits managed print delivers when it comes to maintenance and supplies.
 On the other hand, is the actual expense of the service.
 Managed Print Services costs money, while saving businesses from having to make large capital expenditures in the process.

-And what many businesses forget to consider is the third financial factor in the managed print services triangle: revenue growth.
+Yet, what many businesses forget to consider is the third financial factor in the Managed Print Services triangle: revenue growth.
 Employing a managed print provider isn't just about spending money to save money; it's about spending money to make money, too.

-When a business tries to manage all of its print devices, maintenance schedules on equipment, updates, repairs and supplies with the help of in-house IT, the vision of the IT department shifts from long-term, strategic goals to the daily tasks of solving paper jams, connection issues and other minor frustrations.
+When a business relies on its in-house IT staff to try to manage all of its print devices, maintenance schedules for equipment, updates, repairs and supplies, the vision of the IT department shifts from long-term, strategic goals to the daily tasks of solving paper jams, connection issues and other minor frustrations.

-If the IT department is bogged down putting out small fires with print devices around the office, it isn't focused on its core competencies, i.e. network infrastructure, security, strategic projects, etc.
+If your IT department is bogged down putting out small fires with print devices around the office, it isn't focused on its core competencies, such as network infrastructure, security and strategic projects.

-Boosting revenue doesn't have to be the only benefit of managed print services.
-You can also realize significant cost savings.
-Lowering the expenses related to business operations is an effective tool for boosting profits.
+Lowering expenses related to business operations is an effective tool for boosting profits.
 When businesses view printing costs as simply the price of paper and toner, the real cost of printing is underestimated substantially.